macro187/testrunner/readme.md

 Returns
 -------

-Exit code 0 if all test, initialization, and cleanup methods were successful
+Exit code 0 if all test, initialization, and cleanup methods succeeded

 *- OR -*